 Six Sigma was first introduced in 1986 by an engineer at Motorola named Bill Smith.
 Six Sigma is a methodology that focuses on measuring quality and aiming for perfection.
 The techniques and tools used for process improvement and eliminating defects are the core of Six Sigma.
-While the methodology began in the manufacturing industry, today the Six Sigma techniques are used in virtually every type of industry.
+While the methodology began in the manufacturing industry, today these techniques are used in virtually every type of industry.

 The name “Six Sigma” comes from statistics and is related to a business’ efforts to eliminate defects from its products or services and strive for perfection.
 Sigma is a Greek letter (σ) that represents the standard deviation (the amount something deviates from what it ideally should be).
 Six Sigma aims to have six standard deviations (6σ – hence the name Six Sigma) between the mean and the nearest specification limit, or put another way, to have fewer than 3.4 defects per million opportunities.